 Take it easy.
 Don’t pile up tasks, chores and goals.
 If you plan too many things to do you will probably feel stressed.
 Make a plan, but focus on one thing at a time.

-This tip, though simple, might not be easy, but it is extremely useful.
+This tip, though simple, might not be easy to follow, but it is extremely useful.

 Techniques and guidance to teach you how to quiet the constant chatter in your mind, get rid of negative thoughts, stress and worries, and live and act with a sense of inner peace and happiness in your everyday life.